Helping hand: could you be missing out on financial help?

 The council doesn't provide grants for school uniforms, however, there are several things you could consider to help you reduce some of the costs.

-These Warm Spaces are places where local people can gather for free in a warm, safe, welcoming place and enjoy a free drink, activities and access to other services.
+These Warm Welcome Spaces are places where local people can gather for free in a warm, safe, welcoming place and enjoy a free drink, activities and access to other services.

 You can borrow a laptop or tablet from your local library for up to 9 weeks.
 We also offer free data for you to use on your devices.